 Kitchen & Bath Remodels

 Possibly the highest ROI is in kitchen and bath remodels.
 Unlike adding a new bath, or enlarging a kitchen, remodeling an existing one is often a good idea.
 Remodeling often includes new or refinished cabinets and countertops.
+Sometimes simply adding bathroom mirrors can really make a bathroom look bigger and brighter.
 Remodels also include new flooring, paint, and new lighting and plumbing fixtures.
 Kitchen remodels also often include new appliances such as stoves, dishwashers, and refrigerators.